Home / How to audit ISO 27001 / How to Audit ISO 27001 Annex A 8.34: Protection of Information Systems During Audit Testing

-How to Audit ISO 27001 Control 8.34: Protection of Information Systems During Audit Testing
+How to Audit ISO 27001 Annex A 8.34: Protection of Information Systems During Audit Testing

 Auditing Protection of Information Systems During Audit Testing is the technical verification of safeguards preventing operational disruption during compliance assessments.
 The Primary Implementation Requirement is the restriction of audit tool access and mandatory read-only configurations, providing the Business Benefit of ensuring continuous service availability while maintaining rigorous security oversight.